jack-avery/fmcs-server/README.md

 Ansible requires **Linux**.
 If you're running Windows, consider setting up [**WSL**](https://learn.microsoft.com/en-us/windows/wsl/install).

+In this folder in Linux or WSL (instructions are for Ubuntu):

+1. Run `sudo apt-get update && sudo apt-get upgrade`
+2. Install Python and Pip: `sudo apt-get install python3 python3-pip`
-1. Run `pip install -r requirements.txt` to install Python requirements.
+3. Install Python requirements: `pip install -r requirements.txt`
-2. Ensure you have Ansible installed on your machine.
-3. Ensure your Ansible Hosts have Docker installed, and a user named `fmcs` with the `docker` role.
+4. Ensure your servers have Python and Docker installed, and a user named `fmcs` with the `docker` role.
-> If you are hosting on your own machine, you must have Ansible and Docker installed on your machine<br/>
+> If you are hosting on your own machine, you must have Python, Ansible and Docker installed on your machine<br/>
 > [Here is the docs for installing Docker in WSL](https://docs.docker.com/desktop/install/ubuntu/)
-4. Build your Ansible inventory and global/host variables using the samples:
+5. Build your Ansible inventory and global/host variables using the samples:
 > * host_vars/my_host.secret.yml.sample
 > * host_vars/my_host.yml.sample
 > * inventory.yml.sample
-5. Echo your Ansible vault key in `.vault_pass.sh`.
+6. Ansible supports encrypted data vaults.
+Echo the Ansible vault key you're using in `.vault_pass.sh`.
 Even if you're not using vaults, the file **must still exist**!
 > Setting up the daily restart "cronjob" automatically requires that you echo the password for the `root` user in a script named `.become_pass.sh` in this folder.

 ```sh